bangjelkoski/bangjelkoski/README.md

 [![Linkedin](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/bangjelkoski/)
 ![Profile views](https://gpvc.arturio.dev/bangjelkoski)

-- I’m currently working at **[InjectiveProtocol](https://github.com/InjectiveLabs)** as a JavaScript Engineer,
+A little bit about me:
-- I’m currently finishing my master studies in Software Engineering,
+- I’m a MSc in Software Engineering,
-- I’m currently living in Belgrade, Serbia.
+- I’m leading a team of developers at **[InjectiveLabs](https://github.com/InjectiveLabs)** focused on products, SDKs, tooling and much more,
+- I'm focused, ambitions, dedicated and a hard working individual,
+- I'm passionate about new technologies that will improve the lives of individuals around the world,

-Learn more about me at [bangjelkoski.com](https://bangjelkoski.com)
+Learn more about me at [abojan.me](https://abojan.me)

 ---